rub3rth/squidchoker/README.md

 # squidchoker
-Tool for finding web-content through a http proxy
+Tool for finding web-content through an http proxy